Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ```js
 const quatloosPayment = quatloosMint.mintPayment(quatloosSeven);
 ```
-This creates a new asset of 7 Quatloos.
-It's returned as a `payment`, so you want a place to store it.
+This mints a new asset of 7 Quatloos.
+In this case, since it's a `mint` operation, you are creating a new digital asset of 7 Quatloos.
+It's returned as a `payment`, so you want a place to store it for the longer term.
 ```js
 const quatloosPurse = quatloosIssuer.makeEmptyPurse();
 quatloosPurse.deposit(quatloosPayment);
 ```
-For long term storage, we prefer using a `purse`.
+For long term storage, we prefer using a `purse`. `payments` are generally used to transfer assets rather than hold them for extended periods.
 First you create a new empty `purse` for Quatloos using the Quatloos associated `issuer`.
 Then you deposit the `payment` into the `purse`.
 When this happens, the `payment` is automatically *burned*, such that it no longer exists, and the 7 Quatloos are now resident in the `purse`.
 If you'd used an existing `purse` that contained, say, 17 Quatloos, these 7 would have been